|Mr. White - Science||

 The students will be using this across most of their classes, so all of their course information and files will be tied together.
 Parents will have a window into Homeroom, but I'm not sure what it looks like yet.
 PLEASE feel free to ask your students to show you Homeroom if you're interested in tracking their activities.

 Tutoring is available every morning.
 I will be available every morning except Fridays.
-Mr. Lim and Mrs. Rue are also available when I'm not.
+Mr. Lim is also available when I'm not.
 Students are also welcome to schedule an appointment with me to come in during C lunch or after school.
 I can also help students during Wildcat Time most days.

 Learning to Be an 8th Grade Science Student